Back to Class News

-In this photo, I was just presented a special award, the Military Spouse Medal, by the Chief Master Sergeant of the Air Force (left) for my contribution and service to the Air Force over the years.
+In this photo, I was just presented my second award, the Military Spouse Medal, by the Chief Master Sergeant of the Air Force (left) for my contributions and service to the Air Force over the years.

 As an EOD spouse, I led an explosive life!
 "EOD...FIRE IN THE HOLE!"

 View retirement photos, which include AIS/AES Alumni in attendance